udayputtireddi/Delta-Airlines-Blackbox-System/README.md

 - **Microsoft PowerPoint**: For the final stakeholder presentation.
 - **draw.io**: For creating ERD and DFD system diagrams.
 - **Google Drive / OneDrive**: For collaboration and version control.

 ---

+## Skills Gained & Takeaways

+- 📌 **Requirements Gathering** – Practiced converting stakeholder needs into documented system requirements.
+- 📌 **Systems Thinking** – Designed structured diagrams to visualize processes and data flow clearly.
+- 📌 **Technical Writing** – Wrote clear, formal documents like BRD and defect logs.
+- 📌 **Team Collaboration** – Worked in a distributed environment using shared tools and timelines.
+- 📌 **Presentation Delivery** – Presented a complex technical solution in a simplified, stakeholder-friendly format.
+- 📌 **QA & Testing Insight** – Learned how to evaluate a system for defects early in the design process.

+---